FailAcademy/learning/adp-london/_lessons/week-04/01a-introducing-postgres.md

 ## Lab activity

-Now that we've created our schema (table) for our project applications, user the `INSERT` command to populate your data base with some mock data.
+Now that we've created our schema (table) for our project applications, use the `INSERT` command to populate your data base with some mock data.

 Add the following mock data to your database:

-- 1 User
-- 1 Week
-- 1 Lesson
-- 4 Posts
+- At least 4 Items
-- 2 Tags
+- All of the Tags (Categories)

 Ensure that you've set up the appropriate foreign key constraints!